ViktorThrelkeld/Beer-Tracks/doc/user_stories.md

   In order to add information about beer consumed,
   I want to be able to create an entry.

-  *Usage: ruby beer.rb add "kind" "style" "cost" "oz"
+  *Usage: ruby beer.rb add "style"

   Acceptance Criteria:
-  *I can create data.
+  *I can create a data entry.
+  *shows fields to fill in.
-  *I cannot make an entry without all fields passed.
+  *I cannot make an entry without all fields correctly filled in.
 </pre>
 ***